stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 This default order is configured in `framework/_config/i18n.yml`.
 This file specifies two blocks of module ordering: `basei18n`, listing admin, and framework, and `defaulti18n` listing all other modules.

 To create a custom module order, you need to specify a config fragment that inserts itself either after or before those items.
-For example, you may have a number of modules that have to come after the framework/admin, but before anyhting else.
+For example, you may have a number of modules that have to come after the framework/admin, but before anything else.
 To do that, you would use this

 	---
 	Name: customi18n